Where exactly are brown trout native?

 Are brown trout native to Afghanistan?

-The south-easternmost natural distribution of brown occurs in the northernmost watershed of Afghanistan.
-There, a subspecies of brown trout known as the Amu-Darya trout survives in the upper reaches of the river system with the same name which once flowed unimpeded to the Aral sea.
+The south-easternmost natural distribution of brown trout occurs in the northernmost watershed of Afghanistan.
+There, a subspecies of brown trout known as the Amu-Darya trout which survives in the upper reaches of the river system with the same name.
+The Amu-Darya River once flowed unimpeded to the Aral Sea.
 (1)

 There is also a species of fish called the snow trout that inhabits the mountain streams of central Asia.
 Despite the name, they are not trout.